 If a business has a large proportion of variable costs in its cost structure, most of its expenses will vary in direct proportion to revenues.
 Therefore, businesses are more equipped to weather a sales decline than a company with a high fixed-cost balance.

-Learning how to calculate variable cost will help you accurately forecast expenses as a whole and identify ways to bring down your total costs.
+Learning how to calculate variable costs will help you accurately forecast expenses as a whole and identify ways to bring down your total costs.
 For instance, you might find that you can get materials from another supplier for less.
 These savings will bring down your cost per unit, which directly decreases your total costs.

 How FINSYNC Can Help